-- 1. understand and critically apply selected research methods according to individual research interests and chosen and expanded visual and textual strategies - 2. recognise and demonstrate through expanded critical discussion that different critical opinion can be reached on written, visual and material culture - 3. employ an expanded range of key terms and definitions within relevant discourses on history, cultural studies, design, and material and visual culture - 4. apply resolved and critical visual and textual skills in presenting expanded discussion in history, cultural studies, design, and material and visual culture - 5. show understanding of the importance of self-directed and critically reflective expanded work in history, cultural studies, design, and material and visual culture
+- 1. understand and critically apply selected research methods according to individual research interests and chosen visual and textual strategies - 2. recognise and demonstrate through critical discussion that different critical opinion can be reached on written, visual and material culture. - 3. employ a range of key terms and definitions within relevant discourses on history, cultural studies, design, and material and visual culture - 4. apply resolved and critical visual and textual skills in presenting discussion in history, cultural studies, design, and material and visual culture - 5. show understanding of the importance of self-directed and critically reflective work in history, cultural studies, design, and material and visual culture